History of Italians in Mississippi: Perceptions of Italian immigrants

 First-generation became farmers, grocers, and merchants.
 The next generation became doctors, bankers, and lawyers.
-One of them was able to reach the top political level in Mississippi: Andrew Longino, who was governor from 1900 to 1904.
+One of them was able to reach the top political level in Mississippi: Andrew H. Longino, who was governor from 1900 to 1904.

 The Ku Klux Klan thrived off of targeting Catholics, including Italians.
 Italians were perceived as violent and dirty.
 Newspapers were even sensationalizing stories and headlines to further boost the negative reputation and stereotypes of Italian immigrants.
 Because of their darker skin tone and hair, Italians were viewed to be second-class citizens, unlike those of northern European ancestry.
 Italian immigrants that were tenant farmers at this time did work equivalent to African Americans, and therefore resulted in both ethnic groups residing at the bottom of the social scale.

 Italian Americans were often victims of prejudice, economic exploitation, and sometimes even violence, particularly in the South.
 And Mississippi (with nearby Louisiana) was no exception to this.